hoytech/quadrable/README.md

 * It puts a bound on the depth of the tree.
 Since Quadrable uses a 256-bit hash function, the maximum depth is 256 (although it will never actually get that deep since we [collapse leaves](#collapsed-leaves)).
 * Since the hash function used by Quadrable is believed to be cryptographically secure (meaning among other things that it acts like a [random oracle](https://eprint.iacr.org/2015/140.pdf)), the keys should be fairly evenly distributed which reduces the average depth of the tree.
-* It is computationally expensive to find two or more keys that have the same hash prefix, which an adversarial user might like to do to increase the cost of traversing the tree or, even worse, [increase the proof sizes](#proof-bloating).
+* It is computationally expensive to find two or more distinct keys whose hashes have long common prefixes, which an adversarial user might like to do to increase the cost of traversing the tree or [increase the proof sizes](#proof-bloating).

 ### Sparseness

-Obviously creating a full tree with 2^256 possible key paths is impossible.
+Obviously creating a full tree with 2<sup>256</sup> possible key paths is impossible.
 Fortunately, there is [an optimization](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this number of nodes.
 If every empty leaf contains the the same value, then all of the nodes at the next level up will have the same hash.
 And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so on.

 By caching the value of an empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
 The technique of using cached values rather than re-computing them when needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.